qkzk/fm/development.md

 - [x] Remove terminal from configuration.
 Move "open in window" to opener and share common command function
 - [x] visual flagging like ranger V
+- [ ] BUG: open config (Alt + c) does nothing.
+Reuse open in window and move/delete open single.
+The match against 'use term' should be in the opener
 - [ ] allow letter binds in every navigate + selection menu like tui & cli applications

 ### Other ideas